-Exercise 3: Creating Sheets
+Exercise 1: Creating Plan and Profile Sheets

-In this exercise, you will create sheets from the view frames you created in the previous exercise.
+In this exercise, you will create plan and profile sheets from the view frames you created in an earlier exercise.

 After you have used the Create View Frames wizard to create view frames, then you can create sheets using the Create Sheets wizard.